jonathanlilly/liminal/README.md

 *  A particular choice of slide layout and styling
 *  A subtle fade in/out transition between slides
-*  Markup for a title slide, for footnotes, and for references
+*  Markup for a title slide, for footnotes, and for citations
 *  A compass at the bottom left that links to a table of contents
 *  Markup for a two-column format
 *  Perhaps most importantly, portable equations using KaTeX
 *  A directory structure to keep things organized

-See [index.html](http://www.jmlilly.net/talks/liminal/index.html) for full details within a sample presentation.
+See [liminal/index.html](http://www.jmlilly.net/talks/liminal/index.html) for full details within a sample presentation.

 Liminal is licensed under the MIT license.
-See LICENSE.txt for further details.
+See [liminal/LICENSE.txt](http://www.jmlilly.net/talks/liminal/LICENSE.txt) for further details.